JasperZeroes/projects/Web_development/internship-project-2207-19/README.md

 Members | Role | Email
 ----------- | ----------- | -----------
 [1.
 Alaine Tobias ](https://github.com/Alaine911 ) | Admin/DataScience | ladyjah911@gmail.com
 [2.
-Chima Enyeribe ](https://github.com/JasperZeroes) | Team Lead/FullStack | jasperobed@gmail.com
+Chima Enyeribe ](https://github.com/JasperZeroes) | Team Lead/Data Science | jasperobed@gmail.com
 [3.
-Elizabeth Olorunleke ](https://github.com/qween-beth) | Admin/Frontdev/DataScience | elizabethoedwards.io@gmail.com
+Elizabeth Olorunleke ](https://github.com/qween-beth) | Admin/DataScience | elizabethoedwards.io@gmail.com
 [4.
-Jaco Venter ](https://github.com/certyuashuhs) | Team lead/Backend/Database | barendjacobus.venter@gmail.com
+Jaco Venter ](https://github.com/certyuashuhs) | Team lead/Data Engineer | barendjacobus.venter@gmail.com

 ## Environment

-It's highly recommended to use a virtual environment for your project, there are many ways to do this, below we have provided one example of how this can be achieved.
-Ensure when working on your project to keep this section up-to-date so if anyone needs to run your code they know the exact steps needed to get the appropriate environment ready.
-A person should be able to clone your repo and get up and running with the instructions provided here.
+It's highly recommended to use a virtual environment for this project, there are many ways to do this, below we have provided one example of how this can be achieved.

-### Setup - you only need to do this once
+### Setup

 ```bash
 # make sure your pip in your base Python installation is up-to-date